 The stock market declined in February after a very strong January.
 Stocks were digesting higher interest rates, inflation data that was a bit higher than hoped or expected, as well as earnings results and future outlooks that reflected some level of caution among US companies.
 It is our opinion that over longer periods of time corporate earnings growth drives stock market returns.
 This is difficult to time with precision, but until investors are more comfortable that future earnings growth is stabilizing or increasing, it will be difficult for markets to rally significantly.

 With all this in mind, what are investors to do?
 In our opinion, understand your return needs and objectives.
 For some investors, incorporating a higher portion to bonds now could make more sense as the income level is higher now with a lower level of risk compared to stocks.
 For other investors, with longer timelines and higher tolerance for risk, stocks still represent the best investment for long term growth.
 That is why the blend of assets, and our recommendations, are more personalized and tailored to the specifics of our clients.

 There is no blanket answer on stock or bond allocation and certainly no timing strategy that can perfectly adjust to maximize returns with minimal risk.
 Usually, the best answer is to own a portion of both that is suitable for your ability and tolerance for risk that meets the needs in the short term combined with your objectives for the long term.

-To expand on these Market Reflections or to discuss any of our investment portfolios, please do not hesitate to reach out to us at 775-674-2222.
+To expand on these Market Commentaries or to discuss any of our investment portfolios, please do not hesitate to reach out to us at 775-674-2222.